 In the world of photoshop, opaque and transparent are the opposite of each other.
 So if your design is less than 100% opaque, it’s semi-transparent (see-through).

 We don’t recommend using transparent elements in your designs as they can be problematic to print.
-You can read more details here.
+Take a look at the most common transparency problems and their solutions.

-If your graphic contains white, or if your graphic is being printed on a dark garment, then we’ll automatically print a white underbase on your shirt so the colors look crisp.
-Or if your graphic contains any other color going on a dark garment.
+If your graphic is being printed on a colored garment, we’ll automatically print a white underbase on your shirt so the colors look crisp.
 Graphics printed on dark shirts can appear dull without an underbase.
 So for example, we’ll add a white underbase to a red graphic on a black shirt.

 Embroidery is very different from printing and it requires some extra knowledge.